cypress-io/cypress-documentation/source/guides/guides/debugging.md

 ## Edit the installed Cypress code

 The installed Test Runner comes with the fully transpiled, unobfuscated JavaScript source code that you can hack on.
+You might want to directly modify the installed Test Runner code to:

+- investigate a hard to recreate bug that happens on your machine
+- change the run-time behavior of Cypress before opening a pull request
+- have fun 🎉

 First, print where the binary is installed using the {% url "`cypress cache path`" command-line#cypress-cache-path %} command.

 For example, on a Mac: